Update On Fish-, Wildlife-, WDFW-related Bills In WA Legislature

 SB 5297: “Concerning nontribal commercial salmon fisheries in Washington waters of the Columbia river.”

-: Bans gillnets for catching salmon in the mainstem of the Lower Columbia effective January 1, 2025, and creates an account to fund the continued voluntary buyback of nontribal commercial gillnetting licenses to work the big river below Bonneville Dam.
+The gist: Bans gillnets for catching salmon in the mainstem of the Lower Columbia effective January 1, 2025, and creates an account to fund the continued voluntary buyback of nontribal commercial gillnetting licenses to work the big river below Bonneville Dam.

 Sponsors: Sens.
 Van De Wege, Salomon, Rivers, Wilson, L., Liias, Nobles, at the request of the Governor’s Office.